dasch-swiss/dsp-api/docs/05-internals/design/adr/ADR-0007-zio-fication-of-responders.md

 * a `zio.Task[A]` will succeed with either a value `A` or fail with an error of type `Throwable`.

 Ideally all `Responders` will directly call the necessary components directly through invoking methods.
-However, this will not be possible in the beginning as there are `Responder` who call on each other creating yet another circular dependency which we cannot simply recreate with `ZLayer` dependency injection.
+However, this will not be possible in the beginning as there are `Responders` who call on each other creating yet another circular dependency which we cannot simply recreate with `ZLayer` dependency injection.
 Hence, a _message like_ communication pattern through a central component the `MessageRelay` will be introduced which can replace the existing _Akka_ "ask pattern" one to one in the ziofied component.